vherolf/labelmaker/README.md

 # labelmaker

-(only proof of concept)
+(only working proof of concept so far)

 ## About

 Its a simple Flask webapp to generate/print labels and tapes with the DYMO LabelWriter® Duo 450.
-The DYMO Labelwriter® Duo 450 works well under Linux/MacOSX with with CUPS.
+The DYMO Labelwriter® Duo 450 works well under Linux/MacOSX with CUPS.

 Idea is to make a webapp that generate dynamic pdfs (in lengths) with fixed height for Tapes. and send send it to printer with ldr command